 Today, I don’t focus on labels or counting carbs, fat, or calories.
 Instead, I put my attention on nourishing food.
 I pay attention to how a food makes me feel and then I adjust what I eat based on that.
 Food should always taste good.
 But food should also make us FEEL good, physically, emotionally, and even spiritually.
 What we put into our bodies determines what we get out.

 I also have multiple food sensitivities so becoming super intuitive to what certain foods do to my body has been critical to my health.
 So whenever I share a cookbook or a recipe on this site, I have taken all of that into account.
-I’m sharing food that I love and makes me feel good.
-Yes, I love sharing treat food like today’s recipe, but I also love sharing nourishing, every day recipes that the whole family will love, like the 700+ recipes on this site.
+I’m sharing food that I love and that makes me feel good.
+Yes, I love sharing treat food like today’s recipe, but I also love sharing nourishing, everyday recipes that the whole family will love, like the 700+ recipes on this site.

 Long story short, even though this is a keto cookbook, I’m not promoting a keto diet.
 I’m encouraging everyone to stop looking at diets and dietary styles and start looking at how individual foods food affect YOU.
 This is THE ONLY key to true health — eating in a way that works for your body based on your own intuitive exploration (if you don’t know how to do that, read this post).
 Not blindly following what an expert tells you to eat.